How the Phone Book Evolved to a Digital Cell Phone Directory

 Recycling is imperative to keep our earth clean.
 No one in my household even bothers to do much more with a phonebook besides roll their eyes at it when we see it on our doorstep.

-Another way to not waste the paper used to produce phonebooks is to reuse them.
+Another way to not waste the paper is to reuse them.
 (Remember the term Reduce, Reuse and Recycle?)
 Exercise your creative abilities!
-This person, for example, uses their old phone books to make phone book dresses.

-Or, if you want to be wasteful, you can set a Guinness World Record if you can beat this man's record set in 2010 of 33 phone books in two minutes.
+Or, if you want to be wasteful, you can set a Guinness World Record if you can beat this man’s record set in 2006 for ripping 56 books in two minutes.
+But maybe a different record might be more commendable (and environmentally-friendly) to beat.

 Why are phone books still being produced when they are as useful as a telephone booth?